 "We really need to be better about educating kids about the dangers of exploitation early on," says Hoppmeyer.
 "We need to take it upon ourselves as a society to teach kids that this isn't what love is."
 Educating parents and children about what grooming looks like can help protect children from it.

 Marsh adds: "I always tell young people, 'Trust your gut.'
 Kids are very smart and intuitive but second-guess themselves.
 If something doesn't feel right it probably isn't."

 People who groom are often finding new ways of manipulating and controlling others.
-According to Jenna Quinn, anyone who needs help or counselling when leaving an abusive situation should call 9-1-1.
-If you have experienced sexual violence and are in need of crisis support, please visit Shelter Space.
+According to Jenna Quinn, anyone who needs help or counseling when leaving an abusive situation should call 9-1-1 or text the 1-800-4-A-CHILD hotline.